Viral load as a factor is more important than condom use.

 Figure 3 – The relationship between viral load and HIV transmission in Rakai Study

-NOTE: One person year in research refers to 12 months of data in a study.
-For example, 100 person years could be 100 people all followed for one year or 200 people all followed for 6 months.
-This is used when calculating risks.
+NOTE: Person years is used when calculating risks.
 It allows for all the time that different people contribute to a study, even when this might be years for one person and only months for another.

 - Donnell D and others.
 Heterosexual HIV-1 transmission after initiation of antiretroviral therapy: a prospective cohort analysis.
 Lancet.
 2010;375(9731):2092-8.